3manuek/RDS_HIPAA_FTS/article.md

 );
 ```

-Importing the local file into the RDS server.
-The next steps is done using the Large
-Object functions, which allow us to send a local file to the server using a simple
-`psql` command.
+Now we need to import the keys into the RDS server.
+For doing that we are going to
+use the psql-Large Object utility.

 ```
 dbtest=> \lo_import '/home/emanuel/dummyKeys/public.key' pubk